martinm43/stroman/README.md

 A Python/C++ program to calculate basic statistics about baseball seasons and to determine the playoff picture at any given time since 1977 (free agency/true desegregation).
-It was named after my favourite pitcher for the Toronto Blue Jays and now New York Mets, Marcus Stroman.
+It was named after my favourite pitcher for the Toronto Blue Jays and now New York Mets, and now Chicago Cubs, Marcus Stroman.

 ## <u>**The Files, and What they Do**</u>
 **baseball_csv_importer.py**  -- processes the .csv files supplied by the ben_kite baseball_data library.
 Minor changes have been made to that library in order to facilitate the acquisition of historical data

+**build_elo_script.sh** and **build_srs_script.py**  -- sample command line snippets
+to compile the code, the srs script is conditional based on the presumed location of the Eigen file

 **points_analysis.py** -- used to calculate the parameters of a normal distribution of runs in baseball